Zachisastudent/Assignment-1--Zacharia/README.md

 # assignment 1
-This is an assignement to create my personal portfolio.
+Hello my name is Zacharia Aslam and this is an assignement to create my personal portfolio.
 I want to market myself to potential job employers who may acknowledge my skills and my interest to add value in their workplace as i belief that i can make an impact and change to an organisation.
 # Design Process
 -> This website is focused on impressing employers and telling a story about myself.
 As employers they would want to: Contact me , view links to projects and view more information about me on platforms.
 I showed my creative side using bright background colours which changes periodically.
 Navbar will not move as employers can focus more on the content instead to making the navbar hover.